syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Getting-Started.md

 ### Adding from the installed location

-The PdfViewerControl and dependent assemblies can be found from the below location in your machine.
+The Windows Forms PDF Viewer (PdfViewerControl) and dependent assemblies can be found from the below location in your machine.

 system drive:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\precompiledassemblies\{{ site.releaseversion }}\